Polymer stabilizer: Primary antioxidants (radical scavengers)

 The end products of these reactions are typically quinone methides, which may also impart unwanted colour.
 Modern phenolic antioxidants have complex molecular structures, often including a propionate-group at the para position of the phenol (i.e. they are ortho-alkylated analogues of phloretic acid).
 The quinone methides of these can rearrange once to give a hydroxycinnamate, regenerating the phenolic antioxidant group and allowing further radicals to be scavenged.
-Ultimately however, primary antioxidants are sacrificial and once they are fully consumed the polymer will being to degrade.
+Ultimately however, primary antioxidants are sacrificial and once they are fully consumed the polymer will begin to degrade.

 Secondary antioxidants (hydroperoxides scavengers)

 Secondary antioxidants act to remove organic hydroperoxides (ROOH) formed by the action of primary antioxidants.
 Hydroperoxides are less reactive than radical species but can initiate fresh radical reactions: